 Various ingredients and accompaniments can contain gluten.
 Cross-contamination is also a high risk as most sushi place uses their sushi mat and knives throughout their operation with minimal cleaning.

-Even though traditional sushi such as nigiri and uni sushi does not contain gluten, various contemporary twists have been added.
+Even though traditional sushi such as Nigeria and Uni sushi does not contain gluten, various contemporary twists have been added.
 Since some people are not fond of the raw ingredients in traditional sushi, they seek out fried or poached ingredients.

 These are commonly present in western cuisine, especially in the United States.
 They made many famous variations of modern sushi rolls, such as California maki, Boston rolls, and Philadelphia rolls.
 Unfortunately, some of these variations can contain gluten; read further to know more.